Home

 Toys

 Toys are getting harder and harder to donate.
 Many Goodwill and Salvation Army locations refuse to accept them.
 "Out of the Closet" never has.
 There is only one place I know in the Bay Area that consistently accepts donated toys.
-Toys are even listed as a needed item on their website.
-That place is CARH, Community Assistance for the Retarded and Handicapped.
+Toys are even listed as a accepted item on their website.
+The place is Reuse It, and they are at some Bay Area ThriftTown locations.

 But think ahead!
 Rather than buying a bunch of toys that your child will get bored with in 2 weeks, and that you'll have to find a way to get rid of, why not save time and money by renting toys?
 This article has more information and locations.
 Check it out!